 I love to take classic dishes and reinvent them.
-Well to be fair, it's not really reinventing, let's just say it's more like giving them a set of brand new clothes!
-This delicious and healthy ratatouille is a perfect example.
+Well to be fair, it's not really reinventing; let's just say it's more like giving them a set of brand new clothes!
+This delicious and healthy Roasted Ratatouille Quinoa Salad is a perfect example.

 Traditionally a rustic French vegetable stew originating in Provence, ratatouille calls for a combination of tomatoes, bell peppers, onions and eggplant.
-It's often served as a side but can also be enjoyed as a vegetarian entree.
+It's often served as a side, but can also be enjoyed as a vegetarian entree.

-In my version, the veggies are drizzle with a bit of olive oil and roasted till sweet and slightly caramelized in the oven.
+In my version, the veggies are drizzled with a bit of olive oil and roasted till sweet and slightly caramelized in the oven.
 I like to roast the eggplant in a separate pan as it takes a little bit longer to get tender.
-The roasting can be done early in the day if desired, making this a perfect dish for those steamy summer scorchers when the last thing you want to do is crank up your oven at dinner time.
+The roasting can be done early in the day, if desired, making this a perfect dish for those steamy summer scorchers when the last thing you want to do is crank up your oven at dinner time.
 The whole dish can be prepared early in the day, refrigerated and pulled out about an hour in advance or warmed slightly in the microwave.

-For a surprise element, I keep the tomatoes fresh in my ratatouille in lieu of roasted them with the other veggies.
+For a surprise element, I keep the tomatoes fresh in my Roasted Ratatouille Quinoa Salad in lieu of roasting them with the other veggies.
 I use cherry tomatoes (in a variety of hues, if possible) and love the bright, pretty color they add along with their fresh, sweet flavor.
 They're simply halved and drained on paper towels for a few minutes to prevent sogginess.

 I used quinoa as the base for my ratatouille as it's super healthy, high in protein and loaded with fiber and antioxidants.
-Quinoa is an ancient grain that's gained lots of popularity over the past 10 years due to it's superior nutritional benefits.
+Quinoa is an ancient grain that's gained lots of popularity over the past ten years due to it's superior nutritional benefits.

-The recipe makes a lot but it warms up beautifully and is perfect for work/school lunches.
+The recipe makes a lot, but it warms up beautifully and is perfect for work/school lunches.
 Watch out though, if I was your co-worker and you brought this for lunch, I would be seriously trying to convince you to swap meals.
 Or even worse, feigning absentmindedness, when I grabbed your lunch instead of mine and enjoyed it before you even got to the lunchroom!

-Roasted Ratatouille Quinoa Salad
+Café Tips for making this Roasted Ratatouille Quinoa Salad

 - 2 teaspoons herbes de Provence